Favorite Plants of

 Why They Love It

-It’s a coral tree relative, in the pea family.
 It has these flamboyantly beautiful red flowers that are great for hummingbirds, and this one has beautiful bright green foliage which is a great addition in a dry garden.
 It’s nice to have something contrasting that looks lush and green and tropical.
+It blooms in the heat of the summer when a lot of other things look kind of tired.
+It’s a showstopper- when it’s in bloom people are always asking about it.

 Seasonal Appearance/Dormancy

-It dies back in winter, so we cut it back, basically coppicing it every year.
-It makes a rounded 6‘ tall, 8’ wide shrub by peak of summer.
+In Davis it goes fully deciduous and the winter stems have a sculptural curly architecture from the old flower stalks.
+We cut it back close to the ground in late winter before new growth begins, basically coppicing it every year.
+It makes a rounded 6‘ tall, 8’ wide shrub by the peak of summer.
 From late spring to fall it’s constantly pumping out these red flowers.
-The flowers look like pea flowers with a velvety texture in vivid red.
-They are highly, highly appealing.
-Its blooming in heat of the summer when a lot of other things look kind of tired.
-It’s a showstopper- when it’s in bloom people are always asking about it.
+The flowers look like elongated pea flowers with a velvety texture in vivid red.
+They are highly, highly appealing to people and hummingbirds.

 Advice